Zerodha logo

 (= Rs 1 lakh) Or (= 10% of applicable margin) 1.0%

-If the shortfall continues for more than 3 consecutive days, a penalty of 5% is applied on the amount for each subsequent instance.
-Similarly, if there are more than 5 instances of margin shortfall in a month, the penalty charged is 5% of the shortfall amount beyond the 5th day.
+If your shortfall continues for more than 3 consecutive days, the exchange applies a penalty of 5% on the amount for each subsequent instance.
+Similarly, if you have more than 5 instances of margin shortfall in a month, the exchange charges a penalty of 5% of the shortfall amount beyond the 5th day.